picamator/transfer-object/README.md

 -----

 ### Terminal
-After intalation TO generator command `generate-transfer` was added on `./vendor/bin` direcotry.
+After instalation TO generator command `generate-transfer` is available on `./vendor/bin` direcotry.

 ```bash
 ./vendor/bin/generate-transfer -c [path to configuration file]
 ```

 ### Helper
-Attiotionally to the command `generate-transfer` it is possible to integrate TO generator to project using `HelperFacade`
+Additionally to the command `generate-transfer` it is possible to integrate TO generator by

 ```php
 \Picamator\TransferObject\Helper\HelperFacadeInterface